Perfect World (TV series): Video and DVD releases

-Quotes and reviews
+Quotes and critical reception

 Paul Kaye said in an interview regarding the series: "I've never really worked in an office but it was the way I imagined you'd keep sane - I mean an office is sort of like an extended playground, isn't it?
 So the guy does absolutely no work and the only way he can relieve the tedium is by behaving despicably and I think the whole office would actually be sad if he left because it would suddenly be all very mundane.
 I mean I'm sure that's the case in a lot of real offices - it's like on reality-TV shows, everyone quite likes the bad guy in the Big Brother house, really."

 Tasche de Vasconcelos who plays Lauren in the first series said: "It's a great show, I'm just so proud to have been able to do it.
 It's brilliantly written".
 She later went on to describe Paul as "a wonderful actor and co-partner he was so professional".

 This is a review of the first episode of series one: "The stylish opening to this new office-centered, six-part situation comedy introduces Bob Slay, the ultimate marketing man.
 Paul Kaye (well known as spoof interviewer Dennis Pennis), stars as a slick and selfish operator with a saccharine tongue who occasionally justifies his behaviour in asides to the camera.
 His only real area of vulnerability is his parentage - he was abandoned as a baby.
 That makes him particularly nervous when he has to meet his gorgeous girlfriend Lauren's parents for the first time.
 The plotting is quite convoluted in this distinctly adults-only opener, but it has its moments.
 The best of them involve the marketing director, played by Michael Cochrane as a sex-mad monster who steals all the best lines.
 Even he confesses to being a little over-eager with Lauren's mother, played by Jan Harvey."